colinpaicemq/MQTools/README.md

                         )
 ```

-You specify strings instead fo
+You specify strings instead of the cryptic constants

 ## appltag